 2. See the silver lining.
 Investors are so anxious to avoid realizing losses that they’ll hold on to losing stocks longer than those that have gone up in value.
 Whether you call it optimism or stubbornness, it’s a behavioral tick to be avoided.
 While you wouldn’t want to bail out of stocks generally if the broad market declined, there’s no guarantee that any one individual company will recover.
 Got an individual stock in your taxable account that’s in trouble?
 Try to look beyond the money lost—perhaps by thinking about the tax savings if you sell your loser and use the capital loss to offset other winners.

 3. Take the overnight test.
 This is a trick I learned from Carl Richards, The Sketch Guy of New York Times fame.
 Suppose you own an individual stock that’s fallen in value and you know you ought to sell.
 Perhaps you hold it in a retirement account, so there’s no tax loss to be had.

 Try imagining you went to bed one night and woke up the next morning to find the stock had been replaced by cash.
 Now, you have the option to buy the stock back at the same price—or reinvest the cash in some other way.
 What would you do?
 Changing the perspective can help you make the right decision.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Not Toast, Cash Is King and More to Come.
+Ross’s previous articles include Not Toast, Cash Is King and More to Come.
 Follow Ross on Twitter @RossVMenke.